delvendahl/miniML/README.md

 ### 💡 EXAMPLE

-The folder "Example/" contains an example recording from a MF–GC synapse together with a commented Jupyter Notebook illustrating the use of miniML.
+The folder "example_data/" contains an example recording from a MF–GC synapse together with a commented Jupyter Notebook ([tutorial](tutorial.ipynb)) illustrating the use of miniML.